marionebl/jaketrent-blog/content/post/slack-survival-guide.md

 tags:
   - "slack"
 description: Slack can be a great help.
 If you're not careful, it can be a burden.
 Manage with care.
-keywords: slack, chat, ping, channels, keywords, distraction
+metaKeywords: slack, chat, ping, channels, keywords, distraction
 published: true
 image: https://i.imgur.com/gFBW4F4.jpg
 ---